talex-touch/talex-touch/apps/docs/docs/plugins/publish.md

 ## Plugin Marketplace Guidelines

-To ensure a positive experience for all users, plugins must adhere to the following guidelines:
+To ensure a positive experience for all users, capabilities must adhere to the following guidelines:

 ### Technical Guidelines